DataDog/integrations-extras/komodor/README.md

 2. Install the Komodor pod-based agent on each Kubernetes cluster by using a Helm chart or Kustomize.
 For more information, see the [Komodor docs][2] for installing the agent.

 3. Once the agent is installed, follow the steps below to set up the Datadog integration:
-	- [Komodor platform integration][3] - This first integration step allows Komodor to access your Datadog account via API key and Token key and to suggest related services based on service dependencies detected in Datadog.
+	- Install the [Komodor platform integration][3] - This first integration step allows Komodor to access your Datadog account via API key and Token key, and to suggest related services based on service dependencies detected in Datadog.
-	- [Datadog Webhook Integration][4] - This allows Komodor to receive alerts from Datadog monitors.
+	- Install the [Datadog Webhook integration][4] - This allows Komodor to receive alerts from Datadog monitors.
 You can see all alerts in the Komodor Service View.
-	- Datadog Monitor Notification - Adding a Komodor [dynamic link][5] to Datadog [monitor notifications][9] generates a direct link to the relevant service in Komodor.
+	- Configure a Datadog monitor notification - Adding a Komodor [dynamic link][5] to Datadog [monitor notifications][9] generates a direct link to the relevant service in Komodor.
 See the alert link in your Alerting provider connected to Datadog.

 4. Use Kubernetes [annotations][6] to enrich the Komodor service and deployment screens with links to relevant Datadog APM dashboards, as well as dynamic links to specific service metrics and time ranges within Datadog.